-This website is operated by Parents And Children Together (PACT).
-This privacy notice gives you information about the personal data that we collect and process when you sign up as a user on CATCH.
+CATCH and Bounce are operated by Parents And Children Together (PACT).
+This privacy notice gives you information about the personal data that we collect and process when you sign up as a user to one of our digital hubs.
 We take your privacy very seriously and we ask that you read this privacy notice carefully as it contains important information on:

 - the personal data we collect about you and why,

 - how long we store your information, and